yuanzhe-ma/yuanzhe-ma.github.io/_pages/about.md

 I am a third-year PhD student in the Department of Operations Research at [Columbia University](https://www.ieor.columbia.edu/).
 I am very fortunate to work with Prof. [Garud Iyengar](http://www.columbia.edu/~gi10/), Prof. [Jay Sethuraman](https://www.ieor.columbia.edu/faculty/jay-sethuraman), and Prof. [Hongseok Namkoong](https://hsnamkoong.github.io/).
 From 2019 to 2021, I spent two years at [Georgia Tech ISyE](https://www.isye.gatech.edu/) as a graduate student studying statistics and mathematics.
 I also completed an undergraduate degree in economics from East China Normal University, while working full-time (joined in 2016 as a founding member) at a FinTech startup (NASDAQ: QFIN and HKEX:3660) in China, focusing on ML problems.

-My research lies in the interface of **online platforms operations** and **reliable statitical inference**, drawing tools from optimization, machine learning, causal inference, and analytical modeling techniques.
+My research lies in the interface of **online platforms operations** and **reliable causal inference**, drawing tools from optimization, machine learning, and analytical modeling techniques.

 <h1 id="talks"> Upcoming Talks</h1>